 This testing method is also referred to as behavioral testing and functional testing.

-This testing method is critical during the stages of testing life cycle like regression testing, acceptance, unit, system, integration and software development.
+This testing method is critical during the stages of software testing life cycle like regression testing, acceptance, unit, system, integration and software development.

 The techniques of Black box testing are beneficial for the end users who wish to perform software verification.